Kargil War: India

 From the end of the war until February 2000, the Indian stock market rose by more than 30%.
 The next Indian national budget included major increases in military spending.

 There was a surge in patriotism, with many celebrities expressing their support for the Kargil cause.
 Indians were angered by media reports of the death of pilot Ajay Ahuja, especially after Indian authorities reported that Ahuja had been murdered and his body mutilated by Pakistani troops.
 The war had produced higher than expected fatalities for the Indian military, with a sizeable percentage of them including newly commissioned officers.
 One month after conclusion of the Kargil War, the Atlantique Incident, in which a Pakistan Navy plane was shot down by India, briefly reignited fears of a conflict between the two countries.

 After the war, the Indian government severed ties with Pakistan and increased defence preparedness.
 India increased its defence budget as it sought to acquire more state of the art equipment.
-Media reported about military procurement irregularities and criticism of intelligence agencies like Research and Analysis Wing, which failed to predict the intrusions or the identity and number of infiltrators during the war.
+The media reported about military procurement irregularities, and also criticised intelligence agencies like the Research and Analysis Wing, which failed to predict the intrusions or the identity and number of infiltrators during the war.
 An internal assessment report by the armed forces, published in an Indian magazine, showed several other failings, including "a sense of complacency" and being "unprepared for a conventional war" on the presumption that nuclearism would sustain peace.
 It also highlighted the lapses in command and control, the insufficient troop levels and the dearth of large-calibre guns like the Bofors.
-In 2006, retired Air Chief Marshal, A. Y. Tipnis, alleged that the Indian Army did not fully inform the government about the intrusions, adding that the army chief Ved Prakash Malik, was initially reluctant to use the full strike capability of the Indian Air Force, instead requesting only helicopter gunship support.
+In 2006, retired Air Chief Marshal A. Y. Tipnis alleged the Indian Army did not fully inform the government about the intrusions, adding that army chief Ved Prakash Malik was initially reluctant to use the full strike capability of the Indian Air Force, instead requesting only helicopter gunship support.
 Soon after the conflict, India also decided to complete the project, previously stalled by Pakistan, to fence the entire LOC.

 The end of the Kargil conflict was followed by the 13th Indian General Elections to the Lok Sabha, which gave a decisive mandate to the National Democratic Alliance (NDA) government.
 It was re-elected to power in September–October 1999 with a majority of 303 seats out of 545 in the Lok Sabha.
 On the diplomatic front, Indo-US relations improved, as the United States appreciated Indian attempts to restrict the conflict to a limited geographic area.
-Relations with Israel—which had discreetly aided India with ordnance supply and materiel such as unmanned aerial vehicles, laser-guided bombs, and satellite imagery—also were bolstered.
+Relations with Israel—which had discreetly aided India with ordnance supply and materiel such as unmanned aerial vehicles, laser-guided bombs, and satellite imagery—were also bolstered.

 The end and victory of the Kargil War is celebrated annually in India as Kargil Vijay Diwas.